pyrbin/arbetsprov-nn/README.md

 A simple ASP .NET Core 3.1 WebApp built using the "Clean Architecture" principles.

-Uses React for the frontend & EntityFrameworkCore for the backend.
+Uses Blazor WebAssembly for the frontend & EntityFrameworkCore for the backend.

 ## Assignment